systemd-boot(7) - man - phpman

 systemd-boot implements a simple boot counting mechanism on top of the Boot Loader

-loader entries when a specific entry continuously fails.
-Any boot loader entry file and
+entries when a specific entry continuously fails.
+Any boot loader entry file and unified

-unified kernel image file that contains a "+" followed by one or two numbers (if two they
+kernel image file that contains a "+" followed by one or two numbers (if two they need to be

-need to be separated by a "-"), before the .conf or .efi suffix is subject to boot
+separated by a "-"), before the .conf or .efi suffix is subject to boot counting: the first

-to be in 'indeterminate' state.
-This means the entry has not completed booting
+be in 'indeterminate' state.
+This means the entry has not completed booting successfully

 2. If the 'tries left' counter of an entry is zero it is considered to be in 'bad' state.

-other boot entries are also in 'bad' state), as all attempts to boot this entry have
+boot entries are also in 'bad' state), as all attempts to boot this entry have not

-to be in 'good' state.
-This means further boot counting for the entry is turned off,
+be in 'good' state.
+This means further boot counting for the entry is turned off, as it

-as it successfully booted at least once.
-The systemd-bless-boot.service(8) service
+successfully booted at least once.
+The systemd-bless-boot.service(8) service moves the

-moves the currently booted entry from 'indeterminate' into 'good' state when a boot
+currently booted entry from 'indeterminate' into 'good' state when a boot attempt

 Generally, when new entries are added to the boot loader, they first start out in